Pr\"ufer algebraic spaces: Pro-open immersions

-\begin{exam} Let $C$ be an integral curve with infinitely many closed points.
+Here is a typical example of a flat monomorphism which is not a topological embedding.
+Let $C$ be an integral curve with infinitely many closed points.
 Consider the curve $C'$ obtained by gluing all localizations $C_x=\Spec(\calO_{C,x})$ along their generic points.
-Then the natural morphism $C'\to C$ is a bijective flat monomorphism, which is not quasi-compact.
-Actually $C'$ is obtained from $C$ by replacing the topology of $C$ with the $S$-topology, and ``preserving" the structure sheaf. \end{exam}
+Then the natural morphism $f\:C'\to C$ is a bijective flat monomorphism, which is not a homeomorphism.
+Actually $C'$ is obtained from $C$ by replacing the topology of $C$ by the $S$-topology, and ``preserving" the structure sheaf.
+By Theorem~\ref{topth} $f$ is not a pro-open immersion.
+This can be also observed directly since the identity $C=C$ does not factor through $C'$.
+Let $X$ be a reduced zero-dimensional qcqs scheme with a non-discrete point $x\in X$; we will give a few examples of such $X$ below.
+Then $\calO_{X,x}=k(x)$, hence the closed immersion $i\:x\into X$ is a pro-open immersion of finite type, which is not an open immersion.
+In particular, $V=x$ is not open.